everdark/rbasic/outline/outline.md

 - What about *matrix*?

-> still an atomic vector, just with an dditional `attribute`
+> still an atomic vector, just with an additional `attribute`

 [ref](http://everdark.github.io/rbasic/data-struc.html#digression-on-attributes)